vl43den/vl43den.github.io/_posts/2025-06-09-tjctf-audio-steganography.md

 3. **Echo hiding**
 4. **Spectral analysis** - hiding information in the frequency spectrum

-Given that the audio sounded like noise, I suspected that visual inspection of the audio might reveal patterns not discernible to the human ear.
+Given that the audio sounded like noise, I suspected that the message might be hidden in the frequency domain rather than the time domain - making spectral analysis the next logical approach.

 ## Tools and Approach

-I decided to use Python with libraries specialized for audio analysis:
+After discovering the hidden audio file, I decided to use Python with libraries specialized for audio analysis:
 - `numpy` for numerical operations
 - `matplotlib` for visualization
 - `wave` for handling WAV audio files

 My approach was to generate a spectrogram of the audio file.
 A spectrogram is a visual representation of the spectrum of frequencies as they vary with time, allowing us to see patterns that we can't hear.

+This technique is commonly used in audio steganography - text or images can be embedded in an audio file in such a way that they're invisible when listening to the audio but become visible when viewing the audio's frequency spectrum.

 ## The Solution